Svalorzen/GitHash/README.md

   - Add a new `CMD_` variable containing the appropriate command to run
   - Add a new `extern` field (both declaration and definition) inside the string in the `getCppContents` function

+### Other non-Git Commands ###

+The GitHash mechanism can be used more generally than `git`, since you could use arbitrary commands to generate and expose arbitrary values.
+If you do so, you may also want to change what is put in the cache so you can avoid recompilation when your commands return the same values.
+To do so, you just have to change the format of the cache file as returned by the `genCache` function.

 Credits
 -------